Rexphel/AniWorld-Sub-Dub-Merger/README.md

 # AniWorld-Sub-Dub-Merger
 A little script to megre the Sub and Dub of an episode downloaded using Aniworld Downloader
 ## Prerequisites
+- Linux\
-mkvmerger from the mkvtoolnix package
+- mkvmerger from the mkvtoolnix package
 ## Usage
 Place the file next to the Episodes you want to merge.\
 The input agruments are first the "File Prefix" a.e. the Anime Name.
 Then the number of seasons in the folder, then the language in the filename and lastly if you want to delete the original file.\